Log files contain diagnostic information that can be used to review any problems if the program fails to work correctly.

-Please note that within the Server Monitor there are log files available for all instances of the program installed within a particular environment.
+Please note that in the Server Monitor you can access the log files of all instances of the program installed in your environment.

-The log files window will show.
-To check the files mark them and click Open (Fig. 2.).
+The log files window will open.
+To check any file, mark it and click Open (Fig. 2.).

-Note that it's impossible to change the default location path of the log files.
-However, you may save the recent files to the desired location via the Save all button.
+Note that it is impossible to change the default location path of the log files.
+However, you may save recent files to a desired location via the Save all button.

-Instead of entering and saving current log files from the Server Monitor one by one, you can also use the Help context menu to collect the compressed pack of available diagnostic files concerning all instances of the program.
+Instead of entering and saving your current log files from the Server Monitor one by one, you can also use the Help context menu to collect a compressed pack of all available diagnostic files concerning all instances of the program.
 To do that, click Help and from the context menu choose Collect all log files (Fig. 3.).
-Additionally, you can also go to Settings in the Administration Panel's ribbon, hit Log files tab and click Collect log files (Fig. 4.).
+Alternatively, you can also go to Settings on the Administration Panel's toolbar, enter the Log files tab and click Collect log files (Fig. 4.).

-Either option you choose, the Collecting log files status window will open along the folder containing compressed diagnostic files (Fig. 5.).
+Whatever option you choose, the Collect log files window will open along with a folder containing compressed diagnostic files (Fig. 5.).

-During a single day, the program can create plenty of log files in the following name format: YYYY.MM.DD_00001, YYYY.MM.DD_00002, YYYY.MM.DD_00003 etc., where Y stands for the year, M for the month and D for the day in which the file was created.
+During a single day the program can create plenty of log files.
+They have the following naming pattern: YYYY.MM.DD_00001, YYYY.MM.DD_00002, YYYY.MM.DD_00003 etc., where Y stands for the year, M for the month and D for the day in which the file was created.

 %ProgramData%\CodeTwo Exchange Rules\Logs

-Of course, in that case you will have to manually check the above location on all servers where the CodeTwo Exchange Rules Pro Service is installed.
-Workstation with Administration Panel installed will contain only local logs generated by the Panel in ClientLogs subfolder, which are useless for diagnosing problems related to services, mail flow and rules execution.
+Please note that in the case above you will have to manually access the highlighted location on all servers where the CodeTwo Exchange Rules Pro Service is installed.
+A workstation where only the Administration Panel is installed will contain only local logs generated by this panel in the ClientLogs subfolder.
+These local files are useless when diagnosing problems related to the services, mail flow or execution of rules.

-The software generates logs in just one verbosity level - there is no option to make logging less or more detailed.
-However, the number of log files to keep can be increased to cover longer time.
+The software generates logs using just one verbosity level - there is no option to make logging less or more detailed.
+However, the number of log files to keep can be increased to cover longer time periods.

 The number of logs to keep can be easily adjusted.
-To do that, go to the Administration Panel's ribbon, click Settings and within the Log files tab enter the desired number (Fig. 6.).
+To do that, go to the Administration Panel's toolbar, click Settings and within the Log files tab enter a desired number (Fig. 6.).
 Note that the entered number corresponds to the last log files that were created during the program's operation.
-It means that if any new files are created, the most outdated one will be removed, and a new one will take its place.
+It means that if any new files are created, the most outdated ones will be removed, and new files will take their place.
 Also, this option does not work backwards.

-Licensing - this article along its subsections includes important information on the licensing (new installation, upgrades, extending license), the trial version of the program, how to activate the program and provides the Licensing Agreement.
+Licensing - this article and its subsections describe the licensing (new installation, upgrades, extending a license) and the trial version of the program.
+The section also provides information on how to activate the program and includes the Licensing Agreement.